return42/sphkerneldoc/linux_src_doc/drivers/usb/gadget/udc/core_c.rst

 Disables the D+ (or potentially D-) pullup, which the host may see as a disconnect (when a VBUS session is active).
 Not all systems support software pullup controls.

+Following a successful disconnect, invoke the ->disconnect() callback for the current gadget driver so that UDC drivers don't need to.

 Returns zero on success, else negative errno.